Nisha1205092/todo-app-frontend-MUI/README.md

 ## Features

 - User can Sign-up, Sign-in
+- Proper error messages during Sign-in and Sign-up are shown to the user
+- User will remain signed-in, as authentication status is saved in the browser's local storage
-- Select Light/Dark Theme
+- Select Light/Dark Theme, save theme setting locally, select theme setting based on user's settings
-- Create, Edit, Delete and View Todos
+- Create, Edit, Delete, Copy to Clipboard and View Todos

 ## Wanted to Add